Intro-CS-App-Dev-and-Deploy/3x3-Home-Screen/Home Screen Layout/ReadMe.txt

 Progressions
 - Scaffold a basic home screen program: learn how the ratios
 - Draw rectangles and starting points (coloured black) & other points (coloured red)
+- Group Points by copy and paste, then introduce FOR Loops